 Between now and 2020 London Met will be investing £125 million in its Islington campus to create a single-campus university, giving students from all our subject areas the ability to interact and collaborate.
 The University’s art courses are currently taught in Aldgate and its business and law courses in Moorgate and Aldgate.
 This will be the first time in London Met’s 170-year history that all subject areas will co-exist in one location and will provide students with improved study and social spaces, new and updated facilities, and much more.

 London Met offers a wide range of undergraduate, postgraduate and extended degree courses.
+The latest National Student Survey saw the University receive 100% student satisfaction scores for a number of courses including Chemistry, Criminology and Sociology, English Literature and International Relations and Politics.
 As well as constantly reviewing its courses to respond to the demands of the job market and give you a diverse choice of subjects, the University’s courses are carefully crafted to incorporate new and emerging industry trends and practice.
 You can start many of London Met’s courses in either September or January, and can study full-time or part-time to suit your needs.
 The University is also committed to providing you with the best possible support and resources to ensure you reach your goals and succeed in your careers.

 To see a full list of London Met’s courses, visit the University’s website.

 "Both of my journalism professors have worked at massive and reputable media sources such as The Guardian.
 They also ran successful blogs, acting as role models for me to start my own". - Rachel Gasparini, Journalism BA graduate